zhaoxin-chang/zhaoxin-chang.github.io/_pages/about.md

 News 🔥
 ======

+- **Jul 2026** One paper accepted at ACM Transactions on Sensor Networks.
 - **Jun 2026** Two papers accepted at IMWUT/UbiComp 2026.
 See you in Shanghai!
 - **Jun 2026** Our project was selected for the NVIDIA Academic Grant Program.
 We will receive hardware resources to advance our work on multimodal robot perception and wireless sensing.
 Thank you, NVIDIA!
 - **Mar 2026** Invited to review for ACM IMWUT, IEEE TMC, IEEE SPL, ACM TOSN, and ACM TIOT